-except those which are not traded in Hong Kong dollar (HKD) and H shares which have the corresponding SSElisted A shares put under risk alert.
+except those which are not traded in Hong Kong dollar (HKD) and H shares which have the corresponding SSE-listed A shares put under risk alert.

-Among the Northbound stocks, the SSE 180 Index constituents are the most representative 180 A shares on the SSE while the SSE 380 Index constituents are the 380 stocks with modest scale, high growth and profits potential, representing the segment of emerging blue chips outside the SSE 180 Index on the SSE4.
+Among the Northbound stocks, the SSE 180 Index constituents are the most representative 180 A shares on the SSE while the SSE 380 Index constituents are the 380 stocks with modest scale, representing the segment of emerging blue chips outside the SSE 180 Index on the SSE4.
 The Northbound stocks in SSE 180 Index are therefore considered "large-cap" stocks in parallel with the Southbound HSLI stocks and the Northbound stocks in SSE 380 Index are considered "mid-cap" stocks in parallel with the Southbound HSMI stocks.

-Within the eligible scope of securities, there were 685 SSE-listed Northbound stocks as of 13 September 2016 (including 117 stocks eligible for sell only5) and 312 SEHK-listed Southbound stocks6.
+Within the eligible scope of securities, there were 715 SSE-listed Northbound stocks as at the end of February 2017 (including 139 stocks eligible for sell only5) and 317 SEHK-listed Southbound stocks6.